slak44/chrome-new-tab/README.md

 - Run the bundler (`node bundler.js`), the first argument being the plugin folder, and the second being a path where the compiled file should be placed

 #### Using installed dependencies
-After a dependency is eval'd, whatever it exports is placed in the global scope, in a variable named after the package.
+After a dependency is eval'd, whatever it exports is placed in the dependency object of the plugin (`window.dependencies[pluginName]`), in a variable named after the package.
 For example, the dependency `hello`
 ```
 'use strict';